bchenghi/trace-manager/README.md

 ## Execution
 In tracemanager.TraceManager class, it contains a for loop that runs all test cases found in the specified project.
 Specific test cases can be specified by choosing a specific one from the list of test cases obtained using List.get(int).

+## How it works
+In tracemanager.TraceManager, the mutation framework is set up (microbat config file, project directory, etc) and the test cases in the project is obtained.
+It then runs the mutation framework, trace-diff, and test-io on each test case.<br/>
+The methods to obtain various results, such as root cause of bugs, input and output of test cases, and PairList is available in the code.